nghovi/python_scripts/read_me.txt

         The ternary operator: should use only when choosing between two simple values Avoid using do/while loop.
 It's just unnatural.
 Using while instead Minimize nesting:
-            Avoid using if withing if withing if ...
+            Avoid using if within if within if ...
             Look at the code from fresh perspective when youre making changes,do not sacrifies the readability for clean diff.
             Removing nesting by returning early